Cyprus Emergency: Final operations against EOKA

 EOKA attacks however continued on the British, who at the same time attempted to stymie them.
-On 1 September 1958 in the village of Liopetri which was held by the Royal Ulster Rifles were attacked by an EOKA team of four who were all subsequently killed in the ensuing fire fight.
+On 1 September 1958, in the village of Liopetri, the Royal Ulster Rifles were attacked by an EOKA team of four who were all subsequently killed in the ensuing fire fight.
 Grivas on reaction to this renounced the ceasefire soon after.
 The outgoing General Officer Commanding and Director of Operations Douglas Kendrew survived an assassination attempt soon after.
 Kendrew's replacement Major General Kenneth Darling took the initiative by organizing a number of operations.

 Darling's first success was the destruction of a major EOKA arms smuggling ring centred on the post office at Paphos.
 Following this Darling sought to destroy the surviving EOKA groups; one such area was the Western and central region in the Kyrenia Mountains and so Operation Filtertip began on 3 November.
 The operation, which lasted a month, was a success, and saw the discovery of an arms cache, the arrest of ninety EOKA members, as well as the death of the Kyernia area leader Kyriakos Matsis on 19 November.
 Even Grivas acknowledged defeat, noting that this was the only success the British had at the time.
 Nevertheless, there were more successful operations that followed.
 Notebook which took place in the Paphos area on 18 November, led to the seizure of firearms and bombs, but importantly more arrests; including several village group commanders.
 This paid dividends which led to further leads and enabled Operations Dovetail and Box Office – which concluded with more success – arrests and the recovery of more arms and ammunition.

 As the successes of the security forces increased, the tempo of EOKA's operation in turn decreased.
 By the end of 1958, EOKA had been dealt a body blow by the continued exertion of pressure by the British.
 What's more, Darling and Kendrew now had the confidence that they would be able to sustain this in the event of a failure of the political process.